 Our view on the AX-50 vs HDR debate.
-Here's our guide on which snipers are best to use in Warzone
+Here's our guide on the best snipers in Warzone including attachments and setups.

 Snipers have been one of the most important weapons used in Call of Duty: Warzone since its release last week.
-In addition to our guide on loadouts, here are our recommendations on which snipers to use and how to kit them out with the best loadout options.
+In addition to our guide on loadouts, you can watch our video on the Best Weapons to Use in Call of Duty: Warzone below, and read on for our recommendations on which snipers to use and how to kit them out with the best loadout options.

 The Dragunov is the least favourable of the snipers, however, it still has its perks.
 Alike all three snipers, its headshot damage is enough to down an enemy in a single shot.
 Its fire rate is also much quicker than both the AX-50 and HDR, with it being the only semi-automatic sniper.
 This does give the wielder of a Dragunov a slight advantage in sniper battles in the fact that you will be able to get your second shot off quicker than the opponents if you both miss.
 The Dragunov can be somewhat underrated in mid-long battles, especially if you can be accurate to hit headshots.

 It does, however, have many drawbacks.
 Its base damage is lower than both the other snipers’ and its bullet velocity over long ranges is incredibly difficult to master.
 The Dragunov’s bullets drop off after roughly 150m, meaning you will have to aim above the target at longer distances.
 This also makes it difficult to hit moving targets, and in this area, it has further drawbacks.
 With the velocity of the bullet being low, it also takes longer to get to the target, therefore if somebody is moving you will have to predict the movement for the until the bullet reaches them, this means that you’d have to aim in front and above the target to hit them directly which is no easy feat.
 Therefore, it ranks as our least favourable sniper.